 Welcome to Pennsylvania Wine Land!
 PA has a long legacy of winemaking.
 More than 330 years ago, William Penn planted a vineyard in what is now Fairmount Park in Philadelphia.
-From that vineyard, grew an industry, now home to 300+ wineries and 14,000+ acres of vineyards producing more than 2 million gallons of wine annually.
+From that vineyard, grew an industry, now home to nearly 300 wineries and 14,000+ acres of vineyards producing more than 2 million gallons of wine annually.

-Our commonwealth is the fifth largest grower of grapes in the nation and our wineries are producing an exciting diversity of wines.
+Our commonwealth is fifth in the nation for wine production and our wineries are producing an exciting diversity of wines.
 Pennsylvania is also home to many wine trails, perfect for a weekend getaway.
 Speaking of weekends, wineries are hosting events year-round.
 So, start planning and Keep Tasting in Pennsylvania.

 Get to know Pennsylvania Wines:

 The PWA is a non-profit trade association and an advocate on behalf of the state’s growing multi-billion dollar wine industry.
 For more information on the PWA and to inquire about membership, please contact the PWA.

 Larry Shrawder, President (Stony Run Winery)